BillyMcCune/Cellular-Automata-Simulator/README.md

 #### Logic Bugs

 * FallingState looks for cells down left, down right, and down.
 With some implementations, shapes like hexagon do not have down left or down right on hexagons on the higher part of the row.
     * This means that cells can only go downward, despite there being a down left and down right, which are coded as Direction(0, -1) and Direction(0, 1) in neighbors instead.
 This is one of the aforementioned discrepancies with the square grid.
+* If DarwinLogic has an infinite loop, such as (GO 2, GO 1), the species breaks, and the code errors.
+    * The idea I had was to set a timer in Logic, but this would require a bit more time to figure out.

 * Features implemented: